-The IRS's expert provided "no support for his conclusion that 25% is appropriate other than his claim that 25% was equal to the median of the ranges," which the court observed was really 28%.
+The court stated that "[w]hile the IRS's expert's] contention is reasonable, he provides no support for his conclusion that 25% is appropriate other than his claim that 25% was equal to the median of the ranges (we note that 28% is the median)."
 Therefore, the court used a 28% marketability discount.